Marenz/doWork/README.md

 The effect that I am aiming for is:

-* You conciously think about what you want to do now.
+* You consciously think about what you want to do now.
 * You cannot just click it away, it forces you to type something in.

 # Downloading